How to Network Windows 7 with XP

-Want to try that direct access command right now?
-It will take just another 10 seconds.
+Let's try that direct access command right now.

 First, I want you to understand what you are doing.
 You'll be attempting to access your other computer's shared folders and printers.
 You will be trying to "see" those shared items just like if you were to browse the network through the Network Map, or My Network Places.

 The ideal result will be a window that pops up showing you the shared folders and printers at your other computer.

 However, what's probably going to happen is that you'll get an error message.
 It's that error message that is ABSOLUTELY VITAL to determining why you can't access the other PC.

 Let's run the command.
 It's called a UNC Path, and be certain that you're using the IP address of the PC you are trying to access.
 Note that there may be a long pause after you run the command, as the PC tries to find the shares at that IP address.
 BE PATIENT..
 I'll use Windows 7 as an example, but any version of Windows can run this command.

 Click on the Windows logo, and type in

 in the white box, THEN PRESS ENTER.
 There is no "searching" here.
 It's two backslashes followed immediately by the IP address of the PC you want to access.
 There are no spaces.
 Note the direction of the slashes.
 Those are backslashes, above the Enter key.
 Of course, I expect you to replace my sample IP address with the actual IP address of the PC you want to try and access - the IP of one of your other machines.
 But you knew that, right?

 Now, you may get a window that pops up rather quickly showing some shared items.
 This is good, and it means that you've accessed the other PC.
 Here's an error you may get: